allfre2/mazeGen/README.md

 1: Prim's (default)
 2: DFS

-dificulty: then higher the number the easier the puzzle. default = 0 (hardest)
+dificulty: the higher the number the easier the puzzle. default = 0 (hardest)
 ```

 ## ScreenShots